obertguo/lcss-covid-bot/README.md

 # lcss-covid-bot
 ## Getting Started
 * A Node JS environment is required
+* Typescript source code is located in `./src` and a compiled JavaScript release is located in `./dist`
-* Entry point is index.js, so `node .` or `node index.js` will begin the code execution
+* In `./dist`, the entry point is `index.js`. `node .` or `node index.js` will start the bot.

-## Notes
+## Config
-* A .env file is required inside the project's root directory as to store the discord bot's token. `TOKEN=BotTokenHere`.
+* A .env file is required inside the project's `static` directory as to store the discord bot's token. `TOKEN=BotTokenHere`.
-* Google Chrome v87.xx is required for selenium webdriver to work (this corresponds with the chromedriver version used in ./utils).
-You can replace the chromedriver with a different version, and use a version of Chrome that corresponds accordingly

-## Tests
-* There are two designated test scripts — `npm run london` and `npm run ontario`
-* These begin the scraping execution and report back the data that is retrieved
+* The bot is reliant on Google Chrome to scrape Covid data - make sure it is installed, and a chromedriver is present inside in the project's `static` directory.
+Make sure the chromedriver version corresponds to the installed Google Chrome version.

+* A bot config file is located inside the project's `static` directory, where a primary discord server settings, and the bot, can be configured.

 ## Dependencies
-* [Chromedriver](https://chromedriver.chromium.org/downloads) (v87 is included in `./utils`)
+* [Chromedriver](https://chromedriver.chromium.org/downloads) (v90.xx is included inside the `static` directory)
 * The following NPM dependencies
 ```
 "dependencies": {
+    "@types/cheerio": "^0.22.28",
+    "@types/selenium-webdriver": "^4.0.12",
-    "axios": "^0.21.0",
+    "axios": "^0.21.1",
     "cheerio": "^1.0.0-rc.3",
-    "chromedriver": "^86.0.0",
-    "discord.js": "^12.4.1",
+    "discord.js": "^12.5.3",
     "dotenv": "^8.2.0",
-    "mathjs": "^8.1.0",
     "nekos.life": "^2.0.7",
-    "selenium-webdriver": "^4.0.0-alpha.7"
+    "selenium-webdriver": "^4.0.0-beta.3"
-  }
+  },
 ```